Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🍽️ Italian | ($$) | Website | 📍 Google Maps | 📞 (303) 296-7000

-On this downtown Denver food tour, Abigail discovered what she believes to be the best pizza in Denver.
-Certified by Italian pizza purists, their classic Margherita is simply unparalleled.
-Chewy crust, salty buffalo mozzarella, sweet tomatoes, and fresh basil — it’s a flavor combination worth toasting!
-Obviously, with sugar-rimmed, house-made limoncello shots.
+Certified by Italian pizza purists, the classic Margherita at Marco’s Coal Fired is simply unparalleled.
+Chewy crust, salty buffalo mozzarella, sweet tomatoes, and fresh basil — it’s a flavor combination worth toasting to.
+Obviously, sugar-rimmed, housemade limoncello is the ideal choice to do so.

 -Abigail